Scotland Itinerary 7 days

 When we arrived at Glen Coe it was the perfect scene from a Scottish day – miserable and wet!
 We spent awhile driving around and taking photos before heading back to Fort Williams.
 It is a beautiful stretch but the roads are windy.

 Scotland’s famous highland coo (cow) can be found in just about everywhere in the Scottish Highlands.
 If you’ve never seen Highland cows, they usually have orange fur, large horns, and shaggy hair with big bushy bangs.
+You can head further north from Inverness and see them as well.

 And then we drove back to Fort Williams and onto our hotel called the Inch hotel which was just outside Fort Augustus.
 This hotel was more of a country house and had recently won awards for best Scottish Inn.
 IT is a historic country lodge hotel with views of Loch Ness!